 During a tax audit, an auditor is assigned to review specific aspects of your tax filing.
-As part of the process, he or she can ask questions and has wide powers to request production of documents.
+As part of this process, he or she will inquire into your specific situation and has wide powers to request that documents be provided.
 Contact us if:

 - the audit involves sensitive or complex tax issues beyond your comfort level;

 - the auditor is not responsive to your representations; or

 - you have concerns over how the audit is unfolding.